Hitting sixes is the quickest way to score runs in cricket and there are some players who have a penchant for plundering the ball to record distances.

 The biggest six in cricket came in the fourth ball of the 35th over.
 Shahid Afridi had already hit Ryan McLaren for 12 runs in four deliveries.
 With the pressure mounting, McLaren gave away two extra runs before conceding the six.

 McLaren gifted Afridi a length ball, and the former Pakistan captain smashed it over the roof and out of the stadium.
+Afridi, who once held the record for the fastest ODI century, scored 88 off just 48 balls, chasing a mammoth 344 set by the South Africa cricket team.
+But Pakistan lost the match by 34 runs.

 Years later, however, the six was recorded in the ICC books at 120 metres.

-Biggest six in domestic cricket
+Longest six in domestic cricket

 Playing for Victorian Bushrangers at the WACA in a T20 final in 2008, Aiden Blizzard hit the ball with such power that the ball glided over the square leg boundary and travelled 130 meters.
 This is the biggest six hit in the domestic cricket circuit.